 Even though Chromebooks have no PrtSc buttons, you can still easily take screenshots using a combination of two buttons.

-Press Ctrl + Switch Window buttons at once.
+Press Ctrl + Switch Window buttons at the same time.
 The screenshot will appear in the Downloads folder.

 If you're using a standard keyboard, Ctrl + F5 will do the trick.

-Success!
+Congratulations!
 Now you know how to take a screenshot on your device.
-You can send it to our customer success team - they will help you via a live chat or email 24/7!
+If you ever experience any issues with Surfshark, just take a screenshot, and send it over to our customer success team - they will help you via live chat or email 24/7!

 You may also be interested in: